-CANDLES: The only candles used are in the Chancel and at the Chancel step; arrangements may be made for the use of a “unity candle.”
+CANDLES: The only candles used are in the Chancel and at the Chancel step.
 Fire regulations do not permit “candlelight weddings”.

 RUNNERS AND RIBBONS: A runner may not be used in the Church due to safety and liability issues involving the carpet.
 For similar reasons, access to doors and aisles may not be impeded.

 PHOTOGRAPHS: It is customary not to take pictures during the service; videotaping may be done with discretion.
 All photographers must consult with the Rector prior to the day of the wedding.
 Photographers should be advised that pictures may be taken for one-half hour only following the ceremony.
 It is the responsibility of the wedding party to inform photographers of this regulation.

 CONFETTI: Rice, confetti, birdseed, rose petals, etc. may not be used on the Church property because of maintenance problems and safety.

 LENGTH OF TIME: The Church and its buildings may be used for 3 hours of time for a wedding, which includes the hour at which the first member of the wedding party arrives until the last person leaves.
 For a Saturday wedding, the premises must be vacated no later than 8:30PM.

 CLEANLINESS: Routine custodial care is provided by the Church.
 However, it is expected that members of the wedding party will show respect for the Church and its buildings by not making a mess in the dressing areas and not leave food, drink, clothing or makeup behind.